CRISPR’d human embryos doesn’t mean designer babies are around the corner

 Critics have warned CRISPR could be used to create designer babies.
 Picture some dystopian future where the rich can pay for all genetic flaws to be wiped out before the embryo is even implanted, leaving the poor at a permanent genetic disadvantage.

-Many scientists consider germline editing to be unethical because you are deciding to permanently change not only one human’s genetic makeup, but the genetic makeup of those after them without their permission.
+Many scientists consider germline editing to be unethical because you are deciding to permanently change not only one human’s genetic makeup, but the genetic makeup of those after them, without their permission.

 But we are a long ways off from getting to GATTACA.
 For one, as mentioned above, the scientific community is wary of CRISPR’ing humans, especially in embryo.
-For another, even if we can demonstrate it’s okay for human use, it will likely be to cure and eradicate deathly diseases.
+For another, even if we can demonstrate it’s okay for human use, it will likely be to cure and eradicate deadly diseases.

 The technique would also require implantation and growing of the embryo beyond a few days.
-As far as we know, no scientists, Chinese or American has done this.
+As far as we know, no scientist, Chinese or American, has done this.

-One other consideration is who owns the patent on human CRISPRing.
-Right now, it’s The Broad Insitute of MIT and Harvard, but just this week Berkeley challenged a court ruling that came down in favor of the Broad, contesting the original patent filed by Berkeley was broad enough to cover all uses of the technology and that Broad should not have the right to a separately filed patent allowing human use of the technology.
+One other consideration is who owns the patent on human CRISPR’ing.
+Right now, it’s The Broad Institute of MIT and Harvard, but just this week Berkeley challenged a court ruling that came down in favor of the Broad, contesting the original patent filed by Berkeley was broad enough to cover all uses of the technology and that Broad should not have the right to a separately filed patent allowing human use of the technology.

 Given all the legal and ethical hurdles, it’s clear we have quite a ways to go before anyone even thinks about making baby Einstein supermodels in the future.Featured Image: VICTOR DE SCHWANBERG/Getty Images UNDER A CC BY 2.0 LICENSE